Am1rArsalan/ds-algorithms/problems/16.graphs/problem.md

    bfs traverse in the graph

 #problem-2
-   bfs traverse in the graph
+   dfs traverse in the graph

 #problem-3
   A company has n employees with unique IDs from 0 to n-1.